i000313/test-repo/README.md

 <br/>In both algorithms, the goal is to start with a small set of *words*, *multiwords*
 or *synsets* manually classified, and automatically classify a bigger set of words as `positive`, `negative` or even `neutral`.
-The list of words produced by these algorithms, may be useful, for example, for building a dictionary of sentiment words for [Sentiment Analysis / Opinion Mining](http://en.wikipedia.org/wiki/Sentiment_analysis).
+The set of words produced by these algorithms, may be useful, for example, for building a dictionary of sentiment words for [Sentiment Analysis / Opinion Mining](http://en.wikipedia.org/wiki/Sentiment_analysis).

+# <a name="run-app"></a>Run the Application

 This implementation can be run from the **command line** and through a **Java API**.
 In both cases it is required as input: